-A not-for-profit 501(c)(3) association, the National Council for Behavioral Health’s mission is to advance our members’ ability
+A not-for-profit 501(c)(3) association, the National Council for Mental Wellbeing’s mission is to advance our members’ ability

 to deliver integrated health care.